 Tata Tigor will soon be only sedan with CNG kit, petrol engine and battery power

-Tata Tigor will soon be only sedan with CNG kit, petrol engine and battery power1 min read .
-Updated: 04 Jan 2022, 04:58 PM IST
+Tata Tigor will soon be only sedan with CNG kit, petrol engine and battery power

 Tata Tigor was previously launched in both petrol and diesel variants, but the automaker discontinued the diesel variant in 2020.